 Below are lots of ideas to tackle your exploration of legal education and practice, and prepare accordingly:

-- Take a few picks from this reading list, developed by the LSAC, to learn about law school and legal education, the legal profession, biographies, jurisprudence and legal issues, and financing a law school education
+- Take a few picks from this reading list, developed by the Office of Career Services at Harvard Law School, to learn about legal education and practice

 - Peruse various types of legal jobs in the Occupational Outlook Handbook and in Legal Career Path to learn about the duties, education, pay, and outlook for many law-related positions